Trends in Parks & Recreation

 A Look at Trends in Parks & Recreation

 In this section, we take a look at the latest trends among respondents from parks agencies.
-The largest cohort covered in the survey, these respondents made up 47.1% of the survey population.
+The largest cohort covered in the survey, these respondents made up 42.7% of the survey population, down from 47.1% in 2020.

-Park respondents were most likely to be located in the Midwest, West or South Atlantic regions.
-Some 28.7% of park respondents were from the Midwest, 24.6% were from the West, and 22.3% were from the South Atlantic.
-Smaller numbers of park respondents were located in the Northeast (12.2%) and South Central (11.9%) regions, and 0.2% said they were located outside of the United States.
+Park respondents were most likely to be located in the Midwest or the West.
+Some 28.9% of park respondents were from the Midwest, while 25.2% were from the West.
+Just over one-fifth (20.6%) were from the South Atlantic region, and smaller numbers were from the Northeast (15.7%) and the South Central states (9.6%).

-On average, park respondents said they manage 12 facilities, up slightly from 10.7 in 2019.
-More than three in 10 (30.5%) park respondents said they manage 10 or more facilities.
-(See Figure 41.)
-This compares with just 9.9% of non-park respondents.
-Conversely, park respondents were much less likely to manage just a single facility.
-While 17.2% of park respondents said they manage just one facility, 44.4% of non-park respondents said they have just one facility to manage.
+On average, park respondents said they manage 11.1 facilities, down slightly from 12 in 2020.
+More than a quarter (25.9%) of park respondents said they manage 10 or more facilities, down from 30.5% in 2020.
+This compares with just 8.1% of non-park respondents.
+Conversely, while just 17% of park respondents said they manage only a single facility, nearly half (47.9%) of non-park respondents said they have just one facility to manage.
+Nearly six out of 10 (58.8%) park respondents said they manage between one and five facilities.
+(See Figure 43.)

-Park respondents were more likely than non-park respondents to report that they reach either an all-ages audience or children ages 4 to 12.
-While 54.4% of park respondents said they primarily reach all ages, just 35.2% of non-park respondents reach an all-ages audience.
-And while 26.4% of park respondents reach children ages 4 to 12, just 11.5% of non-park respondents do so.
-Other audiences served by parks include: adults 19 and up (15% of park respondents said they primarily reach adults); teens (2.4%); seniors 65 and older (2.4%); and infants and toddlers (0.3%).
+Park respondents were much more likely than non-park respondents to report that they reach either an all-ages audience, or children from 4 to 12 years old.
+While 53.6% of park respondents said they primarily reach all ages, just 30.8% of non-park respondents said this was their primary audience.
+And while 27.2% of park respondents said they primarily reach children ages 4 to 12, just 12.6% of non-park respondents do so.
+Other audiences served by park respondents include: adults 19 and up (12.2% of park respondents said they primarily reach adults); teens (4.1%); seniors 65 and older (2.7%); and infants and toddlers (0.2%).

 Revenues & Expenditures

-The number of park respondents who said they had plans to add more features at their facilities over the next three years increased from 51.4% in 2019 to 53.7% in 2020.
-This compares with just 34.1% of non-park respondents who had plans to add features at their facilities.
+As with construction plans, the number of park respondents who said they had plans to add more features at their facilities over the next several years was down in 2021, but they were still much more likely than non-park respondents to have such plans.
+Some 46.8% of park respondents in 2021 said they would be adding features at their facilities, down from 53.7% in 2020.
+This compares with just 29.8% of non-park respondents who had plans to add features at their facilities.

 The most commonly planned additions for park respondents were: